Agricultural Water Withdrawals

 Water withdrawal applies to both surface water and groundwater.

-All agricultural facilities with the capacity to withdraw groundwater or surface water equal to or in excess of an average of 100,000 gallons per day in any thirty day consecutive period (3 million gallons during a 30 day period) must file an annual report with the New York State Department of Environmental Conservation on an annual basis.
+All agricultural facilities that have withdrawn groundwater or surface water equal to or in excess of an average of 100,000 gallons per day in any thirty day consecutive period (3 million gallons during a 30 day period) must file an Agricultural Water Withdrawal Report with the New York State Department of Environmental Conservation on an annual basis.

 Annual reports are due by March 31st of each year.